WSU-kduncan/cicdf25-CalebMcCool/README-CD.md

 The recommended volume size is 30GB of Storage as well as 2 CPU Cores and 4GB of RAM.

 I configured my security group to allow ssh and http connection through any IP.
 This is because the private key is only known by my system and so if I were to ssh into this on another network, it will be secure and safe still.
+I needed to include an opening for port 9000 as well with any IP able to access that due to the webhook running on port 9000.

 **Docker Setup on OS on the EC2 Instance**